* U.S. markets up slightly, awaiting Congress

 By Chikako Mogi and David Gaffen

-NEW YORK/TOKYO, Dec 26 (Reuters) - The yen fell to a 20-month low against the dollar on Wednesday after Japan swore in a new prime minister who has promised aggressive stimulus measures to rein in deflation, while U.S. stocks and oil rose in thin trading.
+NEW YORK/TOKYO, Dec 26 (Reuters) - The yen fell to a two-year low against the dollar on Wednesday after Japan swore in a new prime minister who has called for weakening the currency to stimulate inflation, while U.S. stocks slipped in thin trading.

 Abe is calling for a mix of aggressive monetary policy easing and big fiscal spending to beat deflation and weaken the yen.
 He is pressuring the Bank of Japan to adopt a 2 percent inflation target that would auger for a weaker currency, threatening changes at the central bank if his wishes are not met.